-The program savings method uses an In-Service-Rate (ISR) of 1.00 for specialty bulbs, which assumes that 100% of bulbs purchased in PY7 are also installed in PY7.
-As recommended by the IL-TRM V2.0, we applied ISR values over three years: an ISR at 79.5% in the first year, and the remaining bulb installations distributed over the next two years.
-As a result of applying the carry over savings method,

-&lt;sup>17 The ComEd upstream lighting program incentivized 12,237,113 bulbs in PY7.
-Our estimate of bulbs leaking out of ComEd into AIC constitutes 0.016% of the total bulbs incentivized by the ComEd program.

-&lt;sup>18 The AMO upstream lighting program incentivized 3,509,926 bulbs in 2013.
-Our estimate of bulbs leaking out of AMO into AIC constitutes 5% of the total bulbs incentivized by the AMO program.

-&lt;sup>19 These figures reflect a total of 1,296 retailers participating in the ComEd upstream lighting program and 452 retailers participating in the AMO upstream lighting program.

-ex post gross energy savings (kWh) are 20.5% lower and ex post gross demand savings (kW) are 20.5% lower than ex ante gross savings.

-- The program savings method uses different hours of use (HOU) than the Statewide TRM recommends.
-We applied IL-TRM V2.0 for standard and specialty bulb types, which tend to be higher than the values used in the program savings method.
-As a result, ex post gross energy savings (MWh) and demand savings (MW) are 12.7% higher than ex ante gross savings. - The program database misclassified several bulbs, resulting in different base wattages for a small portion of bulbs (less than 0.25% of bulbs sold).
-Combined, ex post gross savings are about 0.11% higher than ex ante gross savings for both energy (MWh) and demand (MW). - The program savings method does not use waste heat factors in the ex ante savings calculations.
-The evaluation team applied the waste heat factors recommended in IL-TRM V2.0 to calculate ex post energy and demand savings.
-As a result, ex post gross energy savings (MWh) are 6.6% higher and ex post gross demand savings (MW) 12.3% higher than ex ante gross savings. - The program savings method uses different summer peak coincidence factors than those which IL-TRM V2.0 recommends.
+- The program savings method uses an In-Service-Rate (ISR) of 1.00 for specialty bulbs, which assumes that 100% of bulbs purchased in PY7 are also installed in PY7.
+As recommended by the IL-TRM V3.0, we applied ISR values over three years: an ISR at or above 72.2% in the first year, and the remaining bulb installations distributed over the next two years.
+PY7 ex post gross savings also include savings from a portion of the PY5 and PY6 sales that, according to the TRM savings method, were not installed until PY7.
+Combined across these two components, both ex post gross energy savings (kWh) and ex post gross demand savings (kW) are 0.2% higher than ex ante gross savings due to the application of the carry over savings method. - The program savings method uses different hours of use (HOU) than the IL-TRM V3.0 recommends.
+We applied the IL-TRM V3.0 HOU values for standard and LED bulbs.
+TRM HOU values for these bulb types are higher than those used in the programs savings method.
+As a result, ex post gross energy savings (MWh) and demand savings (MW) are 9.6% higher than ex ante gross savings. - The program database misclassified several bulbs, resulting in different base wattages for a small portion of bulbs (less than 0.02% of bulbs sold).
+Combined, ex post gross savings are about .01% higher than ex ante gross savings for both energy (MWh) and demand (MW). - The program tracking data applied slightly different waste-heat values than the IL-TRM V3.0 recommends.
+As a result, ex post gross demand savings (MWh) are 0.7% higher and demand savings are 1.3% higher than ex ante gross savings.

+- The program savings method uses different summer peak coincidence factors than the IL- TRM V3.0 recommends.
 Our evaluation team applied the TRM-recommended values to the evaluated demand savings.
-As a result, ex post gross demand savings (MW) are 15.7% higher than ex ante gross savings. - The program savings methods does not account for bulbs sold to non-AIC customers.
-We applied an overall leakage rate of 10%, which accounts for AIC-discounted bulbs sold to non-AIC customers as well as bulbs discounted by other utilities but purchased by AIC customers.
-As a result, ex post gross energy (kWh) and demand (kW) savings are 10% lower than ex ante savings.
+As a result, ex post gross demand savings (MW) are 23.8% lower than ex ante gross savings. - The program savings methods only account for the energy savings of standard bulbs sold to non-AIC customers.
+The methods do not account for specialty bulbs sold to non-AIC customers, nor for demand savings for either standard bulbs or specialty bulbs.
+We applied an overall leakage rate of 10.2%, which accounts for AIC-discounted bulbs sold to non-AIC customers as well as bulbs discounted by other utilities but purchased by AIC customers.
+As a result, ex post gross energy (kWh) is 0.9% higher than ex ante savings and demand (kW) savings are 10.2% higher than ex ante savings. - The program savings method does not include the carry over savings from bulbs sold in PY5 and PY6 but not installed in PY7 based on the assumptions outlined in the TRM.
+In previous evaluations, the evaluation team estimated the savings from PY5 and PY6 sales carry over to PY7.
+We included these savings in our PY7 ex post savings.
+As a result, both ex post energy (kWh) savings and ex post demand (kW) savings are 48% higher than ex ante savings.